kmhoran/codeSamples/README.txt

 # CodeSamples

-A collection of code samples from QuoteMule
+A collection of code samples from QuoteMule written by me